Need a Notary Public in Moray?

 Some documents for use abroad require a signature and notarial seal and then have to be “legalised” (authenticated) by the Foreign and Commonwealth Office.

-We can certify documents by signing and sealing them before sending on to the Foreign and Commonwealth Office to have them legalised.
+We can certify documents by signing and sealing them before they are then sent on to the Foreign and Commonwealth Office to be legalised.